Mostsmart/Return_temperatur_modelling/README.md

-# Return_temperatur_modelling
+# Return_temperature_modelling
-this respository includes the code that was written to analyse the simulation data and modell the return temperature.
+this repository includes the code that was written to analyse the simulation data and model the return temperature.